-Success in this program requires a background in biology, microbiology, biochemistry, chemistry, physics, mathematics and engineering topics.
-Though a college degree related to one of these areas is preferred, it is not necessary for admission to the Master Brewers Certificate Program.
-Nevertheless, because instruction is in strictly scientific terms, some relevant college-level work is required in these areas to assure that students get the most out of their Davis experience.
+Success in the Master Brewers Certificate Program requires a background in biology, microbiology, biochemistry, chemistry, physics, mathematics and engineering topics.
+Though a college degree related to one of these areas is preferred, it is not necessary for admission.
+Nevertheless, because instruction is in strictly scientific terms, some relevant college-level work is required in these areas to assure that students get the most out of their experience.
 However, the breadth of topics covered in the program is wide, and few candidates will be adequately prepared in all areas.
+The following prerequisites apply to both the in-person and online programs.